arhohuttunen/awstestkit/README.md

 # AWS TestKit

-Programmer-friendly testing library for working with AWS SDK.
+AWS TestKit is a programmer-friendly testing library for working with AWS SDK.

 An example of ease-of-use with LocalStack and Testcontainers: